Welcome to the CU Boulder College of Music Audio Services web site. See below for information on scheduling services.

 Most ensemble concerts are recorded on compact disc, but other formats may be available upon request.

 CDs are $10 each.
 Additional CDs or CDs ordered in advance of the performance are $8.
 The CD will include the entire concert.
-Any concert requiring 2 discs will cost $20 or $16.
+A link to a digital download of the CD tracks is also available for $5.
 A complimentary copy can be made available, upon request, to guest conductors, featured soloists, and composers at no cost.
 Please make these requests within one week of the performance.

 We request two weeks to process these orders, although in general it does not take that long.
 You will be notified when your order is completed.
 Completed orders can be picked up from the College of Music Operations Office (N-124).